 Preston shrugged.
 ‘Just now and then, I could have the attic room on the top floor, it’s nice and quiet and we could clear it out.’

 ‘I think it’s a brilliant idea!’ said Abigail, grabbing Grigs and hugging him hard.

 ‘Owww let go!’

-Letting go of the tiger Abigail twirled around with her paws in the air.
-‘And it means we can buy the house.’
+Letting go of the tiger Abigail twirled around and around with her paws in the air.
+‘And it means we can buy the house.
+And I can keep all my things!’
 She felt a bit dizzy and sat down hard.
 Taking a deep breath she looked at them.
-‘So come on, what are we waiting for?
+‘So come on then, what are we waiting for?
 Let’s buy our house!’